 * Note about ballet slippers: please do not purchase ballet slippers that are padded and have no strap.

-Ballet only and Pointe Classes – Pink tights, black leotard, ballet skirt permitted but not required.
+Ballet Level 4 and Pointe Level 2 – Pink tights, black leotard, ballet skirt permitted but not required.
 Pink ballet slippers or pointe shoes.
 Hair in a clean bun.

-Jazz, Contemporary Classes and Musical Theater Classes – Color leotard based on level (Level 1: pastel blue, Level 2: pastel violet, Level 3: royal blue, Level 4: burgundy) with black tights or black dance pants.
-Black jazz shoes for jazz classes and musical theater classes.
-Barefoot for contemporary class.
+Lyrical / Contemporary Classes – Any color leotard with black tights or black dance pants.
+No shoes required.
 Hair pulled back in a clean pony tail or bun.

 Tap Classes – Leotard or T-shirt, black dance shorts or black dance pants or leggings.
 Pink or tan tights optional instead of, or with shorts/pants/leggings.
 Socks permitted, but must be very thin and fitted.
 Black tap shoes.

-Hip Hop Classes – Any fitness or dance clothes that are not overly baggy or restrictive.
+Adult Dance, Hip Hop Classes, and Acro/Leaps & Turns – Any fitness or dance clothes that are not overly baggy or restrictive.
 Dance boots, or tennis shoes.

 Please keep modesty in mind when purchasing dance attire, especially dance shorts.
 Please do not go too short.
 No “booty shorts”, crop tops or dance bras (worn without something over), permitted.
 When purchasing tights, you may want to get “convertible” tights.
 These are tights that have a hole in the ball of the foot, so that the option of either wearing their tights over their feet, or pulling them off their feet to be barefoot.
 If you would like suggestions on brands or types of attire and shoes, don’t hesitate to ask a dance teacher.
 We will have several leotards, shoes and tights available for purchase at the studio.